 “He showed up, um…” Sano had to think for a moment.

-“You should take better notes on things like this,” Hajime broke in somewhat derisively.
-Sano was fairly certain that this particular statement was meant to be provoking.
-He didn’t mind at all.
+“You should take better notes on things like this,” Hajime broke in derisively.
+Sano believed this particular statement was meant to be provoking, and didn’t mind at all.
 If Hajime could handle his anger, it was definitely a relief to let it out.

 “I’m not a pro, OK?” was his irritated retort.
 “I only take notes at school.
 Anyway, I think it was just at the end of February… the twenty-fifth, I’m pretty sure.
-So it’s been almost exactly two weeks — not long enough for him to get used up, except, like I told you, I’ve used him up I think five times now.”
+So it’s been almost exactly three weeks — not long enough for him to get used up… except, like I told you, I’ve used him up I think five times now.”